build-on-aws/real-time-gaming-leaderboard-apache-flink/jars/Readme.md

 Pre-built version of jar is committed already as [fat-jar-mysql-cdc-1.0-SNAPSHOT.jar](fat-jar-mysql-cdc-1.0-SNAPSHOT.jar)

-Jar is created using below command on JDK 20 runtime
+Jar is created using below command on JDK 20 runtime and will be pushed and referenced on the cloud in Studio environment.

 ```shell
 mvn clean package